plainOldNerd/VendingMachine/README.md

 #Vending Machine Simulation
-This program was produced as an assignment to the course Advanced Programming Techniques in which I was to create a program that would simulate the functions of a vending machine and demonstrate my understanding of:
+This program was produced as an assignment to the course Advanced Programming Techniques in which I was given skeleton code and told to extend it to create a program that would simulate the functions of a vending machine and demonstrate my understanding of:

 * Command line arguments
 * File handling